i5heu/ouroboros-db/README.md

 - **v0.0.2** - Create tests and benchmarks

+## Current Problems and things to research:
+- [ ] Garbage Collection would delete Chunks that in the process of being used in a new event
+- [ ] Deletion of Temporary Events is not yet discovered
+- [ ] Is the deletion of not Temporary Events a good idea?
+  - Maybe if only some superUser can delete them with a key or something.
+- [ ] It would be nice to have pipelines that can run custom JS or webassembly to do arbitrary things.
+  - With http routing we could build a webserver that can run inside a "pipeline" in the database. sksksk
+  - They should be usable as scraper or time or event based notificators.
+  - Like if this event gets a child recursively, upload this tree to a server.
+    - this would need a virtual folder structure that is represented in an event.
+    - with this we could also build a webdav server that can be used to access parts of the database.
+- [ ] We have EventChilds that are used as either
+  - A Item in the "category" of the Event
+  - New Information that replaces it's Parent
+  - Changes to the Parent (think patches)
+  We need to reflect this in the Event Structure to lower chunk lookups
+  If we implement a potential DeltaEvent, we need to provide tooling for it.
+    - is it like git where we have a diff of the file?
+    - is it a new file that replaces the old one?
+    - we already have the chunk system in place.
+But this seams to not be suitable for text files - so we would need a text based delta event?

 ## Name and Logo

 The name "OuroborosDB" is derived from the ancient symbol "Ouroboros," a representation of cyclical events, continuity, and endless return.
 Historically, it's been a potent symbol across various cultures, signifying the eternal cycle of life, death, and rebirth.
 In the context of this database, the Ouroboros symbolizes the perpetual preservation and renewal of data.
-While the traditional Ouroboros depicts a serpent consuming its tail, our version deviates, hinting at both reverence for historical cycles and the importance of continuous adaptation in the face of modern data challenges.
+While the traditional Ouroboros depicts a serpent consuming its tail, our version deviates, hinting at both reverence for historical cycles and the importance of continuous adaptation in the face of change.

 ## License
 OuroborosDB (c) 2024 Mia Heidenstedt and contributors